ncusato/oic/oic-obp-queries/build-integration-in-oic/build-integration-in-oic.md

 ## Introduction

 In this lab, we will create an integration in OIC drive this REST connection to OBP.
+We will declare JSON payloads to enable mapping between integration points.

 Estimated Time: 15 minutes

 ### Objectives

 In this lab, you will complete the following tasks:

-- Verify Database Connection
-- Oracle AutoML experiment
-- Explore AutoML Model Results
-- Select a Machine Learning Mode
+- Search App Driven Orchestration
+- Create Sample REST Endpoint
+- Declare JSON payload for REST
+- Declare response JSON payload for REST
+- Create OBP Balance Transfer Invocation
+- Declare JSON payload for OBP
+- Declare response JSON payload for OBP
+- Map to Invocation from Sample REST Endpoint
+- Map to Invocation from OBP Balance Transfer Endpoint
+- Add Tracking
+- Activate Integration

 ### Prerequisites